ds-brx/Seattle-Airbnb-Dataset-Analysis/README.md

 Numpy, Pandas, SciKit learn, Matplotlib, Seaborn

 Motivation :
-Renting or finding accomodation is one the most common problems faced during travel.
+Renting or finding accomodation is one the most common problems faced while travelling.
 This project explores a beginner level approach to analysing the main factors determining the prices of accomadations, based on property types, amenities and locality.
 This will give an insight into efficiently setting cost, thereby saving money, and getting better review scores on listings.

 Files in Repository :
 Listings.csv from Seattle Airbnb Dataset, my.ipynb, and 3 graphs.